A Fistful of Dollars: Development

 Originally, Sergio Leone intended Henry Fonda to play the "Man with No Name".
 However, the production company could not afford to employ a major Hollywood star.
 Next, Leone offered the part to Charles Bronson.
 He, too, declined, saying that the script was bad.
 Both Fonda and Bronson would eventually star in Leone's Once Upon a Time in the West.
 Other actors who turned down the role were Henry Silva, Rory Calhoun, Tony Russel, Steve Reeves, Ty Hardin and James Coburn.
 Leone said he wanted Coburn for the role, but he was deemed too expensive.
-Leone turned his attention to Richard Harrison, an expatriate American actor who had recently starred in the Italian Western, Duello nel Texas.
+Leone turned his attention to Richard Harrison, an expatriate American actor who had recently starred in the Italian Western, Gunfight at Red Sands.
 Harrison, however, had not been impressed with his experience in that film, and refused.
 The producers presented a list of available, lesser-known American actors and asked Harrison for advice.
 Harrison suggested Eastwood, who he knew could play a cowboy convincingly.
 Harrison would state, "Maybe my greatest contribution to cinema was not doing A Fistful of Dollars and recommending Clint for the part."
 Eastwood said "In Rawhide, I did get awfully tired of playing the conventional white hat... the hero who kisses old ladies and dogs and was kind to everybody.
 I decided it was time to be an antihero."

 Eastwood said that he had a similar idea for adapting Yojimbo into a Western a few years earlier in Los Angeles, when a friend who was a fan of samurai cinema took him to watch Yojimbo at a Western Avenue theater that ran Japanese films.
 Eastwood recalled that he "remembered sitting there" and saying, "Boy, this would be a great western if only someone had nerve enough to do it, but they'd never have enough nerve."
 A few years later, after someone handed him the script for A Fistful of Dollars, "about five or 10 pages in" he "recognized it as an obvious rip-off" of Yojimbo, which he found ironic.

 A Fistful of Dollars was an Italian, German and Spanish co-production, so there was a significant language barrier on set.
 Leone did not speak English and Eastwood communicated with the Italian cast and crew mostly through the actor and stuntman Benito Stefanelli, who also acted as an uncredited interpreter for the production, and later appeared in Leone's other pictures.
 Similar to other Italian films shot at the time, all footage was filmed silent, and the dialogue and sound effects were dubbed in post-production.
 For the Italian version of the film, Eastwood was dubbed by the actor Enrico Maria Salerno, whose sinister rendition of the Man with No Name's voice contrasted with Eastwood's cocksure and darkly humorous interpretation.